-You received a 1099-MISC from someone who paid you for work you did last year.
+You received a Form 1099-NEC from someone who paid you for the work you did as an independent contractor.
 Now what?
 Two big questions here:

-You must report the income on your personal tax return and you must pay both, income tax and self-employment tax (Social Security/Medicare) on this income.
-Here are the details:
+You must report the income on your personal tax return and you must pay both income tax and self-employment tax (Social Security/Medicare) on this income.

 If you are doing your own tax return using a tax software program, you will be asked if you have any 1099 income.
 At this point, you can include the information from the form you received.